SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 #Cpp_constexpr
 constexpr is added to the language after modern C++.
 Constexpr says to the compiler and the reader that the object created as constexpr is can be used where literal expression is needed.

 const is a part of type, but constexpr is not.
-That means there is a type like const int but there is no type like constexpr int.
+That means there is a type like "const int" but there is no type like "constexpr int".
 Type of an object declared with constexpr is const.
 For example:
 ```cpp
 constexpr int x = 10; // Type of x is "const int"
 ```

 A const expression must be initialized with a constant expression. constexpr comprehends the const but also <mark style="background: #FFF3A3A6;">can be used in places where constant expression is needed.</mark>

 Let's look at const first.
-We can use a const in places where a constant expression needed, if only the cont is initialized with a const expression.
+We can use a const in places where a constant expression needed, if only the const is initialized with a const expression.
 For example:
 ```cpp
 const int x = y; // Not used in places that needs constant expression
 const int c = 10; // Can be used as constant expression